 This policy is intended to cover concerns that fall outside the scope of other existing procedures and policies of the Council.
 Where you have a concern which is personal and relates only to yourself rather than wrongdoing of a more general nature this will be treated as a grievance and the Grievance Policy will apply.
 In circumstances where unwanted conduct or unnecessary behaviour is displayed to exert power, fear or anxiety on yourself or a work colleague(s) the Council's Fairness and Dignity at Work Policy can be used.
+If you are not sure about which policy applies to your concern, please contact the Monitoring Officer.
 There is of course, a need to ensure that any investigation process is not misused and therefore any abuse such as raising unfounded malicious allegations may be treated as a serious disciplinary matter.